 Why is that?

-Marketers aim to build long-term relationships with customers.
-Relationships are usually based on emotional connections by meeting their needs.
+Marketers want to build long-term relationships with customers.
+Emotional connections created by meeting customer needs drives the relationship element.

-E-Commerce people on the other hand tap into short-term and immediate customer wants.
+E-Commerce people on the other hand tap into more immediate customer wants.
 This is more pragmatic and transactional.
 Their focus is less on relationships and more on instant gratification for the customer.
 There’s more focus on what people want (external stuff) right now.

-The trick here is not to see these as opposing views, but as complementary views between marketing and e-Commerce.
+However, these don’t have to be opposing views.
+They can be complementary views which bring marketing and e-Commerce together.
 It’s really all about where the customer is in their journey.

 Customer journey - e-Commerce and marketing

-E-Commerce people use it as a way to track the different stages customers have to go though before they buy.
+E-Commerce people use it to track the different stages customers go though before they buy.

 See the similarities?